Education Jillian Werb Education Jillian Werb

 Where to find driving lessons

+You can go to Maine’s Bureau of Motor Vehicles site to find a study guide.

 There are various driving schools in the area.
-You can go to Maine’s Bureau of Motor Vehicles site to find a list of driving schools.

-A particular school mentioned to us because it’s in the same building as Gateway Community Services is Iftin Driving School.
+One that has been recommended is Iftin Driving School.
 The owner’s name is Bashir and you can contact him for further information at (207) 712-8869.